 The Dallas Arboretum

-Of course, thousands of Christmas lights will be sparkling throughout the property as well.
-New this year is The Pauline and Austin Neuhauff Family Christmas Village.
-It is a European-inspired Christmas market that is open daily from November 29 – December 31st.
+Of course, thousands of Christmas lights will be sparkling throughout the property as well. back this year is The Pauline and Austin Neuhauff Family Christmas Village.
+It is a European-inspired Christmas market that is open daily from November 23 – December 31st.

 Let the kids run around at the Holiday Hunt for Santa’s Helpers in the Children’s Adventure Garden on weekends in December.
 Want to add a delicious twist to your visit?
 A Tasteful Place holds a Holiday Brunch and the DeGolyer Restaurant holds a Holiday Tea on the weekends in December as well.